opendaylight/transportpce/docs/developer-guide.rst

 Portmapping module also allows to keep the topology independant from the devices releases.
 In Neon (SR0), portmapping module has been enriched to support both openroadm 1.2.1 and 2.2.1 device models.
-The full support of openroadm 2.2.1 device models (both in the topology management and the renderingfunction) has been added in Neon SR1.
+The full support of openroadm 2.2.1 device models (both in the topology management and the rendering function) has been added in Neon SR1.
 In Magnesium, portmapping is enriched with the supported-interface-capability, OTN supporting-interfaces, and switching-pools (reflecting cross-connection capabilities of OTN switch-ponders).